MikeRow/BananoPHP/README.md

 # php4nano
-PHP libraries and tools for Nano currency
+PHP libraries and tools for the Nano currency

 *Read usage and examples in files header*